 Where did we start?

 We began this as a pilot program with just six patients, all diagnosed with Type 2 diabetes and facing food insecurity.
-These patients were identified as having hemoglobin A1C (HBA1C) levels over 8.0.
-By working with their physician, our health managers and pharmacists teamed up with our dietitian to establish a nutritional counseling plan for each patient.
-The patients each received more than 20 hours of diabetes education with our health coaches, and received enough food weekly to prepare healthy and nutritious meals twice a day for five days.
-In addition to the fresh food, patients received a welcome kit including measuring cups and spoons, recipes and nutrition information to use at home.
+These individuals were identified as having hemoglobin A1C (HBA1C) levels greater than 8.0.
+By working with their primary care doctor, registered nurse health manager, pharmacist, registered dietitian, pantry manager/clerk, community health associate and wellness staff, we established a nutritional counseling plan for each individual.
+Each participant received more than 20 hours of diabetes education with our health coaches, along with enough food each week to prepare healthy and nutritious meals twice a day for five days (10 meals per week).
+In addition to fresh food, each received a welcome kit including measuring cups and spoons, recipes and nutrition information to use at home.

 The Fresh Food Farmacy was created to deliver the gold standard of diabetes care by providing diabetes education and healthy food in a sensitive, caring and respectful manner.
-Now we serve more than 250 patients and their families.
+We now serve more than 200 patients and their families and have expanded to serve three locations: Shamokin, Scranton and Lewistown.

 *A campus of Geisinger Medical Center